adityabmv/codershigh/matrixmystics.md

 permalink: /matrixmystics/
 ---

-Modaules are createdd with a  rule that it will get over in a month one should be able to finish them in about one day.
+Modaules are not created for one sitting sessions.
+TAke your own time.
+Also, with a  rule that it will get over in a month one should be able to finish them in about one day.

 * TOC
 {:toc}